Made In Cookware

 According to Made In, what separates its knife is an additional step it takes to increase hardness and further protect it from chipping — a nitrogen finish.
 Much better explained by Knife Steel Nerds, the gist is the finish allows the knife to be much harder (and, somewhat confusingly easier to sharpen) than most stainless steel while also keeping its high chromium content (which allows it to be stain and rust resistant).

 As Kalick noted, X50CrMoV15 steel also happens to be a staple of high-end Western knives — it’s the steel type Wüsthof, Victorinox and others use in their signature blades (both are somewhat more expensive than Made In’s knife).

-The Made In chef’s knife is available now for $89.
+The Made In chef’s knife is back in stock now for $89.